 Since its inception, the group has insured more than 34 million loans which makes the FHA the world’s largest insurer of mortgages.

 FHA mortgage insurance is available for any loan which meets the following two conditions :

 - The loan must be made by an approved FHA lender

 - The loan must meet the minimum standards of the “FHA Mortgage Guidelines”.

 The minimum standards of the FHA mortgage guidelines are straight-forward.
 Some of the more well-known rules require mortgage applicants to show a minimum credit score of 500; to make a downpayment of at least 3.5% on a purchase; and, to verify income via W-2 or federal tax returns.

 The guidelines also include such arcane topics as U.S. citizenship requirements for borrowers; relocation rules for trailing homes and income; and, minimum standards for condominiums and co-ops.

-Loans failing to meet FHA mortgage guidelines do not get insured and the Federal Housing Administration has been steadily tightening its requirements since last decade's housing downturn.
+Loans failing to meet FHA mortgage guidelines do not get insured.

 Dubbed the “Back To Work - Extenuating Circumstances Program”, the FHA removed the familiar waiting periods that typically followed a derogatory credit event.